Jan 16, 2022

 Don’t these solutions just replace square bias with hex bias?

-Sort of, yes and no. The resulting grids (or planar cross-sections) do follow some hexagonal trends, but the additional basis directions combined with lack of cardinal axis alignment function to make them less obvious.
+Yes and no. The resulting grids (or planar cross-sections) do follow some hexagonal trends, but the added basis directions combined with lack of cardinal axis alignment function to make them less obvious.
 Simplex-type noise and domain rotation aren’t perfect, but they’re among our best options today for visual isotropy within the performance bracket we expect.

-What if I’m using biased noise for stylistic reasons?
+What if I use the biased noise for stylistic reasons?

-The first question I would ask is if the bias itself is part of the style you’re going for, or if there are other parts of its character that serve as truer reasons.
-If the latter is the case, my general principle is to try and isolate just the favorable parts in the solution.
+The first question I would ask would be if the bias itself is part of the style you’re going for, or if there are other parts of its character that serve as truer reasons.
+If the latter is the case, a good general principle would be to isolate the favorable parts in the solution.
 Domain Rotation, as covered here, is a great tool for this in noise.
-If you’re using the bias itself for style, then my only question becomes how your creation sets itself apart from the sea of those where it’s more evidently a side effect.
+If you’re using the bias itself for style, then the remaining question would become how your creation sets itself apart from the sea of those where it’s evidently a side effect.

 What if my world is made of blocks or tiles?

 A tempting thought might be: If a game is based on a grid of blocks or tiles, would it not make sense for the terrain to follow that grid?
 It sounds like a logical parallel, but it can also serve as an intuition trap.
-The primary reason I tend not to subscribe to this relates to differentiation between scales.
+My primary reason for not subscribing to this notion relates to differentiation between scales.

 At what scales should should the block/tile layout influence the world’s form, and in what ways?
-Should the shape of a vast continent be a consequential product of its small parts?
-To me, block/tile world generation is generally less about extrapolating their underlying geometric structure into larger trends, and more about making great artistic/visual use of the pieces – especially where nature-inspired curvature is already in play.
-Like an image made of pixels doesn’t have to follow its own grid, worlds made of blocks or tiles need not remind us of any coordinate-space math under the hood.
-The aesthetic charm of the tiles/blocks is self-evident on its own, leaving worlds built upon them free to follow more independent and/or natural rulesets that put them to the best overall use.
+Should the shape of a vast continent be a consequential product of its small representational elements?
+What grid-biased behavior really actually belongs above the scale of the actual block/tile grid?
+Perhaps world generation using these building primitives is less about extrapolating their underlying geometric structure into larger trends, and more about making great artistic/visual use of the pieces – especially where nature-inspired curvature is already in play.
+Like an image made of pixels isn’t forced to follow its own grid, worlds made of blocks or tiles need not remind us of any coordinate-space math under the hood.
+The aesthetic charm of the tiles/blocks is self-evident, leaving worlds built upon them free to follow whatever rulesets put them to the best overall use.

 What if the player never sees an aerial view?

-The vantage points from which your player observes the world, and what they reveal about it, are worthy and valid considerations when setting priorities during development.
+The vantage points from which your players observe the world, and what they reveal about it, are worthy and valid considerations when setting priorities during development.
 It’s possible a player will notice different issues at ground-level versus flying high above.
-However visual anisotropy can manifest in many perspectives, and it may not be just the player camera’s point-of-view to account for.
-In-game maps, promotional material, and possible community-made mods/tools all have potential to showcase the world in more ways, so it can be worth considering how it looks from many possible angles.
+However, visual anisotropy can manifest in many perspectives, and it may not be just the player camera’s point-of-view to account for.
+In-game maps, promotional material, and possible community-made mods/tools all have potential to showcase the world in different ways, so it can be worth considering how it looks from many possible angles.
 It’s a straightforward win on attention to detail, where the solutions are already readily available.

 What if my framework already offers just a Perlin/Value function?